gooddata/gooddata-ui/docs/result_specification.md

 }
 ```

-Dimension fieled tells the executor, how the data is organized into arrays - imagine attribute in columns vs. rows.
+Dimension field tells the executor, how the data is organized into arrays - imagine attribute in columns vs. rows.
 Each dimension requires the `itemIdentifiers` property, which is an array of *items*.
 These could be attributes' `localIdentifier`s from the AFM or a special `measureGroup` string.

-> *Note 1:* Currently you can define only *one* or *two* dimensions, possibly with one dimension empty.
+> *Note 1:* Currently, you can define only *one* or *two* dimensions, possibly with one dimension empty.
 The default value is: all attributes in 1st dimension and `measureGroup` in 2nd.
 >
 > *Note 2:* [AFM components](afm_components.md) fill `resultSpec` with an appropriate definition depending on the type of the visualization.